 “He treated me worse than a rabid animal deserves to be treated,” Mama said.

-I assumed Gus loved me but he didn’t know how to show it.
+I assumed he wanted to love me, but he didn’t know how to.
 I accepted him the way he was and tried to love him anyway.

-“Jo, you remind me of your Mama.”
-He never explained whether that was good or bad or kissed me afterward.
+He told me once that I reminded him of Mama.
+He never explained whether that was good or bad.
 It didn’t matter.
-I still hoped he’d become a better man than the one Mama described and looked forward to the day when he’d come back home.
+I always hoped he was a better man than the one Mama described and looked forward to the day when he’d come back home.

 “Gus’ll never change.
-If he stopped coming around, we’d all be better off,” Ruthie Ann said.
+If he stopped coming around, we’d all be better off,” Ruth Ann said.
 She’d long given up on him and shared Mama’s disdain of him.

 I threw a dictionary at her but missed my target.
 She threw it back, and it hit me.
 When Mama found out why we were fighting, she made me apologize and sent me to the back porch to stew.